totte/posterior/README.rst

 Overview
 ========

-Parched aims at providing a python module capable of parsing pacman packages and PKGBUILDs.
+Pluck aims at providing a python module capable of parsing pacman packages and PKGBUILDs.

 Installing